Retirement Roundup: Recession Effects on State Pensions

 Financial Audit

 Every year, an independent auditor hired by the Office of the State Auditor conducts a review of PERA’s financial status and fiscal controls.
 CliftonLarsonAllen LLP, which has been auditing PERA’s annual statements since 2015, audited the 2019 Comprehensive Annual Financial Report.
 The auditors gave the 2019 CAFR a clean audit, and committee members heard an overview of results from the annual report.
-You can read a summary of the 2019 CAFR here.

 Signal Light Reporting